craftercms/docs/source/developers/cook-books/how-tos/migrate-site-to-elasticsearch.rst

     ]
   ]

-Elasticsearch also offers the possibility to query specific fields
+Elasticsearch also offers the possibility to query fields with postfixes using wildcards

 .. code-block:: guess
   :linenos: